dong881/audio-processor/README.md

     *   If using a Service Account, place your key file (e.g., `service_account.json`) in the project root and update `GOOGLE_SA_JSON_PATH` in `.env`.
 4.  **Build and Run with Docker Compose:**
     ```bash
-    docker compose build
+    docker-compose build audio-processor
-    docker compose up -d
+    docker-compose up -d
     ```
-    *(This assumes your service in `docker-compose.yml` is named `app` or similar and includes installing dependencies like `PyPDF2`)*
+    *(This assumes your service in `docker-compose.yml` is named `audio-processor` and includes installing dependencies like `PyPDF2`)*

 ## API Usage